soedinglab/MMseqs2/README.md

 The two auxiliary arrays consume `(8*a^k) byte`, with a being the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and the  k-mer size k.

+### How to run mmseqs on multipe servers
+MMseqs2 can run on multiple cores and servers using OpenMP (OMP) and message passing interface (MPI).
+MPI assigns database splits to each servers and each server computes them using multiple cores (OMP).
+Currently `prefilter`, `align`, `result2profile`, `swapresults` can take advantage of MPI.

+To parallelize the time-consuming k-mer matching and gapless alignment stages `prefilter` among multiple servers, two different modes are available.
+In the first, MMseqs2 can split the target sequence set into approximately equal-sized chunks, and each server searches all queries against its chunk.
+Alternatively, the query sequence set is split into equal-sized chunks and each server searches its query chunk against the entire target set.
+Splitting the target database is less time-efficient due to the slow, IO-limited merging of results.
+MMseqs2 will try to detect the optimal split mode based on the main memory of the machine.
+We assume that all machines have the same amount of memory.

+Make sure that MMseqs2 was compiled with MPI by using the `-DHAVE_MPI=1` flag (`cmake -DHAVE_MPI=1 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=. ..`).
+Our precomplied static version of MMseqs2 can not use MPI.

+To search with multiple server just call the search and add the RUNNER variable.
+The TMP folder has to be shared between all nodes (e.g. NFS)

+        RUNNER="mpirun -np 42" mmseqs search DB clu tmp

+For clustering just call the clustering.
+The TMP folder has to be shared between all nodes (e.g. NFS)

+        RUNNER="mpirun -np 42" mmseqs cluster DB clu tmp

 ## Overview of MMseqs
 MMseqs is stand-alone binary `mmseqs`, which contains several commands to execute complete workflows, tools or utilities.
 MMseqs modular architecture, can be used chain tools together to create workflows for analysing huge sequence sets.
 Three plug-and-play bash-scripted workflows for sequence searching `mmseqs search`, sequence clustering `mmseqs cluster`, and updating clusterings`clusterupdate` facilitate the usage for standard tasks.
-Example bash scripted workflows can be found in the `util` folder.
+Example bash scripted workflows can be found in the `data` folder.

 ### Main tools
 * `mmseqs createdb` converts a protein sequence set in a FASTA formatted file to MMseqs’ sequence DB format.
 This format is needed as input to mmseqs search and many other tools.